 The best hours to attend the Show for ease of parking and smaller crowds is in the late afternoon and early evening.
 The aisles are wide, and there is plenty to look at, so you will find your experience at the Show enjoyable no matter when you choose to attend.
-Please note that public parking in the Seaport District has been decreasing.
 Public transportation, or attending during the evening or late afternoon is strongly encouraged.

 Can I leave the Show and come back later?